Zjadacz/Combinatorics/README.md

 ##Integer Partitions

-Partition represents decomposition of any positive integer to the sum of smaller integers.
-For example here is a list of all partitions of number 6:
+Partition is a way of writing number as a sum of positive integers.
+Two sums that differ only in the order of their summands are consider the same parition.
+For example here is a list of all subsequent partitions of number 6:
 - 1,5
 - 2,4
 - 1,1,4